1. What can be seen on and around Coiba?

 9. What kind of boat do you use?

-10. Are the seas rough?
+10. Is the ocean rough?
 Do I need sea-sickness pills?

 So far we have not had people hanging over the sides of the boat, so we assume it is not so bad.
-Furthermore, we mostly travel in the morning when the seas are relatively calm.
-Around Coiba the sea is generally calm.
+Furthermore, we mostly travel in the morning when the ocean is relatively calm.
 Some guests have taken pills partly because they were nervous about it.
-The seas are generally roughest when the wind picks up – in the afternoon of February and March and April.
-The seas are generally not rough when it just rains but a small bit of wind during a rain shower might get the splatter increased.
+The water is generally roughest when the winds picks up – in the afternoon of February, March and April.
+The ocean is generally calm during rainy periods.
+Keep in mind that rain showers increase water spray though.

 11. How do we get to your place by car?

-We are 65 km south of the Interamericana and you turn south in La Atalaya, 5 km before Santiago.
+We are 65 km south of the Pan American Highway.
+Driving directions to Hotel Heliconia, 5 km before Santiago.
 After 4 km in La Atalaya, just after the small fuel station and a mini-super, you turn right on the road to Mariato and Torio.
 There is one more Y-junction where you keep to the right.
 After the National Bank in Mariato it is 8 more kilometers South.
 We are on the right hand side of the road.
 More general details for the whole Mariato area can be found HERE.

-12. Can we get to your place by bus?
+12. Can we get to Hotel Heliconia by bus?

-The last stop of these buses is the Santiago Terminal in Calle 10a.
-There at stand 26, near the ladies toilet, are mini-buses to Mariato/Torio.
-They leave about every hour, but also leave when they are full.
-The last one officially leaves at 5h30 pm but is often full around 5 so be on time for that one!
-This part of the trip takes about 1 ½ hour and the costs are $4.
-Ask the bus driver to drop you at Hotel Heliconia.
+Yes, you can.
+Buses are a safe option in Panama.
+From Panama City take a bus at Albrook Bus Terminal to Santiago, Veraguas.
+This is also the end of the Metro Subway System.
+Buses leave every half an hour and take about 4 hours total.
+Tickets are only $9.10.
+The last stop is the Santiago Terminal in Calle 10a.
+There at stand 26, near the ladies toilet you can find mini-buses to Mariato/Torio.
+They leave about every hour, but also when they are full.
+The last one officially leaves Santiago at 5.30pm, but is often full around 5, so make sure to be on time!
+The mini-buses takes roughly 1½ hours and costs $4 pp. Ask the bus driver to drop you at Hotel Heliconia.
 When you return, the bus will also pick you up right in front of our hotel.

 13. Where are you located in Santa Catalina?

-We are not.
+Hotel Heliconia is nowhere near Santa Catalina!
 We are located in Palmilla, about 8 km south of Mariato on the west coast of the Azuero peninsula.
-To get to us, see above, under 7 and 8.
-We do not pick people up in Santa Catalina, but, we can drop you in Santa Catalina on the way back from our Coiba trip if that suits your travel plans.
+Sorry, we cannot pick up people in Santa Catalina.
+But we can drop you off in Santa Catalina on the way back from our Coiba trip if that suits your travel plans.
+For folks going to Boquete next, there is a Hello Travel shuttle bus leaving from Santa Catalina around noon.

-No. Going and returning to Coiba in the same day is not a viable option from where we are.
-There are day trips from Santa Catalina where they take you snorkeling in one site.
+Unfortunately we can’t.
+Going and returning to Coiba in the same day is not a viable option from where we are.
+There are day trips from Santa Catalina where they take you snorkeling at one site.

-We prefer overnight trips because you will see so much more, for relatively little extra money!
-Also in the rainy season there may be thunderstorms in the afternoon that are no fun when you are on open water, and in the dry season the wind always picks up in the afternoon.
-So by staying overnight we travel in the mornings, going early, and leaving Coiba around 9:30 am – always safe and much more comfortable.
+Overnight trips will enable you to see so much more, for relatively little extra money!
+Also during the rainy season there may be thunderstorms in the afternoon that are no fun when you are on open water, and in the dry season the wind always picks up in the afternoon.
+So by staying overnight we travel in the mornings, going early, and leaving Coiba around 9:30am – always safe and much more comfortable.

 15. We are currently in Panama and would like to go to Coiba this week/tomorrow.
 Can you tell us if this works?